 - Infant, child and adult CPR & AED certification for AHA Healthcare Providers must be obtained before entering and maintained current throughout the program.

 - Remember that admission to the School of Physical Therapy is competitive.
-For the incoming class of 2013, the average last 60 hrs.
+For the incoming class admitted in the fall 2013 semester, the average last 60 hrs.
 GPA was 3.80, the average Math/Science GPA was 3.76 and the average GRE total for the Verbal and Quantitative subtests was 154 for each with a 4.5 on the written.

 Application Deadlines for Fall 2014 DPT Incoming Class